In these challenging social and political times, an increasing number of artists want to use their work to activate social change.

 This program made possible by lead support from the Bay & Paul Foundations.

-- Monthly four-hour group sessions for eight months
+- Monthly ZOOM sessions for six months

 - A $6,000 stipend to develop and incubate their projects